Potentially all pairwise rankings of all possible alternatives: Applying PAPRIKA to 'larger' value models

 Of course, most real-world value models have more criteria and categories than the simple example above, which means they have many more undominated pairs.
 For example, the value model referred to earlier with eight criteria and four categories within each criterion (and 48 = 65,536 possible alternatives) has 2,047,516,416 undominated pairs in total (analogous to the nine identified in Figure 2), of which, excluding replicas, 402,100,560 are unique (analogous to the six in the example above).
 (As mentioned earlier, for a model of this size the decision-maker is required to explicitly rank approximately 95 pairs defined on two criteria at-a-time, which most decision-makers are likely to be comfortable with.)

 For such real-world value models, the simple pairwise-comparisons approach to identifying undominated pairs used in the previous sub-section (represented in Figure 2) is highly impractical.
 Likewise, identifying all pairs implicitly ranked as corollaries of the explicitly ranked pairs becomes increasingly intractable as the numbers of criteria and categories increase.
 The PAPRIKA method, therefore, relies on computationally efficient processes for identifying unique undominated pairs and implicitly ranked pairs respectively.
 The details of these processes are beyond the scope of this article, but are available elsewhere and, as mentioned earlier, the PAPRIKA method is implemented by decision-making software products 1000minds and MeenyMo.

-Comparison with traditional scoring methods

-PAPRIKA entails a greater number of judgments (but typically fewer than 100 and often fewer than 50) than most 'traditional' scoring methods, such as direct rating, SMART, SMARTER and the Analytic Hierarchy Process.
-Clearly, though, different types of judgments are involved.
-For PAPRIKA, the judgements entail pairwise comparisons of undominated pairs (usually defined on just two criteria at-a-time), whereas most traditional methods involve interval scale or ratio scale measurements of the decision-maker's preferences with respect to the relative importance of criteria and categories respectively.
-Arguably, the judgments for PAPRIKA are simpler and more natural, and therefore they might reasonably be expected to reflect decision-makers' preferences more accurately.